Injurious Falsehood in Australia

 The determination of whether a statement is true or not is a question of fact which depends on the overall circumstances of the case.

 The false statement must have been publicised to a third party.
-A statement made by the defendant just to the plaintiff is not enough to be successful.
+A statement made by the defendant to the plaintiff only does not constitute injurious falsehood.

-This does not mean that the statement must be published in a national newspaper (although, this helps).
-Injurious falsehood requires the false statement to be transmitted to third parties which are not the plaintiff or the defendant.
+The statement need not have been published in a national newspaper (although widespread publication does make a successful claim more likely).
+Injurious falsehood requires the false statement to have been transmitted to third parties which are not the plaintiff or the defendant.
 Because the false statements can be written or spoken, there are many ways to demonstrate that a statement has been publicised.

 If, though, there are others within earshot who can hear the conversation, it may amount to publication and a cause of action might arise.

-The next element in a claim of injurious falsehood is proving that there was malicious intent behind the publicised false statement.
+The next element that must be proven in a claim of injurious falsehood is that there was malicious intent behind the publicised false statement.
 Malice involves a clear intent to inflict damage upon the plaintiff.
 Whether a publication is malicious depends upon the circumstances in which the publication was made.

-Malice is also a question of fact which can be worked out through the context of a particular case.
+The existence of malice is a question of fact which can be worked out through the context of a particular case.